collamaf/SimCMOS/README_CMOS.md

 - first implementation of storage of time of interection.
 Still not clear which time to save...
 - Introduced possibility to simulate bare SiPm (assumed to be a particular version of CMOS detector): SensorChoice=3

+2018.05.29 by collamaf
+- Added dummy volume in front of CMOS (towards source) to score what enters it after some problem in case of space between the CMOS and the filter (like in sensor 2-115)
+- Now in SteppingAction to score what enters CMOS we use the new Dummy volume
+- Modified size of resin in case of sensor 2 (is larger than the active area), according to datasheet
+- Fixed error in positioning of filter in case of sensor 1 (was after cmos)
+- Fixed why filter in Sensor2 was not working.. the unit for density=4 was missing, chissa come interpretava lui...

 ## TO DO's

+- aggiungere anche qui le nuove sorgenti messe in SimDaVinci?

 - Manage other sources (gamma)